clburlison/bakeit/.github/CONTRIBUTING.md

 series [How to Contribute to an Open Source Project on GitHub][First PR]

 ## Major changes

-Prior to starting work on a major change open a [issue][].
-This might save you a lot of wasted effort.
+Prior to starting work on a major change please open an [issue][].
+This allows you to connect with a maintainer to verify that your change will get merged upstream.
+Doing so might save you a lot of wasted effort.

 ## How to contribute